woldner/VisualLinter/README.md

 When `test.js` is being opened or saved the `.eslintrc` file in the `tests/` directory will be used as its config.

-If you prefer using a personal config file located in your user home directory (e.g. `~/.eslintrc`), be sure to tick the checkbox `'Use personal ESLint config instead of local'` under `Tools > Options >  VisualLinter`.

 If there are multiple config files in the same directory, `VisualLinter` will only use one.
 The priority order is:

 1. .eslintrc.js
 2. .eslintrc.yaml
 3. .eslintrc.yml
 4. .eslintrc.json
 5. .eslintrc

 Currently, `VisualLinter` does NOT support the use of `package.json` as its config file.

-Please note that additional `ESLint` plugins may be required in order to lint files depending on your config.
+Please note that additional `ESLint` plugins may be required in order to lint files depending on your `ESLint` config.
 The output window could help identify these plugins.

 ## Language Support